Tony de Zorzi

-Early Career
+Personal life

+De Zorzi was born in Johannesburg on 28 August 1997.
+He was raised by his mother Natasha as a single parent.
+His mother is of Italian descent and his father is Nigerian.

+De Zorzi attended King Edward VII School, Johannesburg.
+He later studied at the University of Pretoria.

+Domestic and franchise career

 He made his first-class debut for Northerns in the 2016–17 Sunfoil 3-Day Cup on 28 October 2016.
 He made his List A debut for Northerns in the 2016–17 CSA Provincial One-Day Challenge on 31 October 2016.

 In August 2017, he was named in Pretoria Mavericks' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In January 2018, he scored his first century in List A cricket, batting for Titans against Knights in the 2017–18 Momentum One Day Cup.
 In June 2018, he was named in the squad for the Titans team for the 2018–19 season.
 The following month, he was named as the captain of the Cricket South Africa Emerging Squad.

 In September 2018, he was named in the Titans' squad for the 2018 Abu Dhabi T20 Trophy.
 In October 2018, he was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Tshwane Spartans team for the 2019 Mzansi Super League tournament.

 In January 2020, in the 2019–20 CSA 4-Day Franchise Series, he scored his maiden double century in first-class cricket, with an unbeaten 213 runs against Cape Cobras.
 In April 2021, he was named in Western Province's squad, ahead of the 2021–22 cricket season in South Africa.